9 Surprising Things That Happen When You Get Injectable Wrinkle Reducers

 Small bumps appear, but only last for a few

-Pea-size bumps (or smaller) tend to pop up right after an injection—literally seconds later—but no need to worry, they’ll disappear.
+Pea-size bumps (or smaller) tend to pop up seconds after an injection, but no need to worry, they’ll disappear.
 New York plastic surgeon Z. Paul Lorenc, MD, explains that these bumps are actually fluid (saline) that’s used to dilute the material because neuromodulators come as a powder.
 Once the fluid is absorbed by the skin, which can take a few minutes to half an hour, the bumps diminish.

 Any time a neuromodulator is injected, the nerves that create muscle movement are blocked.
 “Botox does not directly treat the wrinkle.
 It reduces muscle activity so that the wrinkle is no longer creased and reformed,” says Las Vegas plastic surgeon Mary Herte, MD.
 “When the muscle activity causing the folding stops, the body can start repairing these wrinkles.”
-According to Dr. Lorenc, the effects of Botox go to work within one minute, but it can take a few days to see full results.
-“Once the nerves are blocked, they disappear and later regenerate when muscle activity returns.”
+According to New York dermatologist Joshua Zeichner, MD, neuromodulators get to work almost immediately after injection, but they do take time to exert their full effect.
+"Generally speaking, I tell patients to give them one to two weeks to see what they are going to do."

 One effect of neuromodulator is smoother skin, especially on the forehead.
 The reason for it is a reduced amount of muscle activity, which leads to skin that’s more pliable because the underlying muscles have been temporarily put to rest.
 New York dermatologist Hooman Khorasani, MD, says, “When muscle tone is reduced, there is loss of a folding of the skin on top of the muscle, which makes lines less noticeable.”

-The results will start to wear off in three months and
+The results will start to wear off in a few months

-Neuromodulators aren’t permanent—you can expect wrinkle-free skin for three to four months.
-To maintain the results, you need to keep up with the treatment.
-The chemical reaction that bonds Botox to muscle cells is permanent, but new nerves sprout connections to the muscle so communication resumes after a few months.
+Neuromodulators aren’t permanent, but you can expect wrinkle-free skin for three to four months.
+However, Dr. Shamban notes this timeline varies from patient to patient.
 “Once that muscle regains activity, any lines that were originally there will start to come back,” says Dr. Herte.
 While the skin will revert back to baseline, Dr. Khorasani says there’s a misconception that the lines will be worse than they were when you started.

 3 Strange Things That Can Happen